MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 |Tax rate %|20|25|10|
 |Price at checkout|1200|1250|1100|

-Notice that **All prices includes tax** toggle doesn't change how prices are displayed to international customers.
+Notice that **All prices include tax** toggle doesn't change how prices are displayed to international customers.

 ## Selling in EU